Bounded Palais-Smale sequences with Morse type information for some constrained functionals: Proof of Theorem

-When the sequence $\{u_n\} \subset \M$ obtained in Theorem \ref{thm: application} converges its limit is a critical point of $\Phi_\rho|_{\M}$.
-In this case, the information about the approximate Morse index of $\{u_n\} \subset \M$, in Theorem \ref{thm: application} (iv), can be used to infer information about the Morse index of this critical point.
+When the sequence $\{u_n\} \subset \M$ provided by Theorem \ref{thm: application} or Theorem \ref{thm: application-M} converges, its limit is a critical point of $\Phi_\rho|_{\M}$.
+In this case, the information about the approximate Morse index of $\{u_n\} \subset \M$, can be used to infer information on the Morse index of the critical point.